arana-initiatives/gov-rek-marls/README.md

 The agents cannot collide and move outside the environment, and actions prompting such scenarios are non-responsive in both environments.
 In the implementation the package is automatically picked up by the vehicle or drone when the agent reaches the package location.
 In the intermediate stage the package is dropped when the gas/fuel of the first agent is finished.
-And, for task completion stage the package is dropped automatically by the second agent when either it reaches the goal or in the worst case scenario its gas is finished.
+And, for the task completion stage the package is dropped automatically by the second agent when either it reaches the goal or in the worst case scenario its gas is finished.
-Here, we focus specifically in a resource constraint setting where both agents does not have enough fuel to deliver the package, and both agents need to learn cooperation.
+Here, we focus specifically in a resource constraint setting where both agents do not have enough fuel to deliver the package, and both agents need to learn cooperation.

 #### Sparse Rewards Scheme